wp-plugins/tabify-edit-screen/readme.txt

 * When you save the changes go back to the selected tab
 * Setting page works when javascript isn't supported (need fix)
 * You can now delete a tab when all the metaboxes are removed and the title is empty.
 Will be improved in later version
+* New metaboxes will always be showed in the setting page
+* The setting page now can be changed from a touch device

 = 0.1 (2012-4-2) =
 * First version to show people the possibilities